 // That way, it's clear which mod wrote info, warnings, and errors.

-public static final String MOD_ID = "fabric-docs-reference";
+public static final String MOD_ID = "example-mod";

 public static final Logger LOGGER = LoggerFactory.getLogger(MOD_ID);